CiscoSecurity/sxo-05-security-workflows/docs/calendars/groups.md

 ## Configuration
 To configure a group calendar:

-1. Give the calendar a meaningful **Display Name**
+1. Give the calendar a meaningful **Display Name**.
 1. Select a **Start Date** and **End Date** for the calendar.
-The calendar will go into effect starting on the start date and stop running on the end date
+The calendar will go into effect starting on the start date and stop running on the end date.
-1. Select one or more calendars to include in the group
+1. Select one or more calendars to include in the group.
-1. Select one or more calendars to exclude from the group
+1. Select one or more calendars to exclude from the group.
-1. Click **Submit**
+1. Click **Submit**.

 Here's a sample of a group calendar that will run every Monday and Friday in December excluding any holidays: